ImIqbal27/countdown/README.md

-# Getting Started with Create React App
+# Countdown App

-This project was deploy with [Countdown App](https://countdown-omega-azure.vercel.app/).
+This project was deploy in [Countdown App](https://countdown-omega-azure.vercel.app/).

-## Countdown App